Welcome to the 2013 Fall

 North Willamette Watershed District: Scappoose, east Trask, north Willamette, north Santiam wildlife management units

-Bear hunting in the eastern slopes of the Coast Range should be average this year.
-The low densities of bears combined with the heavy vegetation in the Scappoose Unit and eastern section of the Trask Unit will make animals difficult to locate.
-Overall harvest in these units is low and most bears are typically taken by hunters participating in other big game hunts.
+Bear hunting in the eastern slopes of the Coast Range should be similar to previous years.
+The low densities of bears combined with the heavy vegetation in the Scappoose Unit and eastern portions of the Trask Unit will make animals difficult to locate.
+Overall harvest in these units is low and hunters participating in other big game hunts typically take most bears.
 Hunters targeting bears in these units should be looking for food source such as blackberry patches and abandoned fruit orchards that will concentrate bears.

-In the northern portion of the Santiam Unit bear hunters will find higher densities of bears and average hunting opportunities this year.
-Food sources appear to be improved from previous years and bears are concentrated on those available food sources making it easier for hunters to key into their location and movement patterns.
-Early August season hunters are reporting multiple bear sightings and ample opportunities to fill their tag.
+In the northern portion of the Santiam Unit, bear hunters will find higher densities of bears and average hunting opportunities this year.
+Food sources appear to be improved from previous years and bears are concentrated on those available food sources, making it easier for hunters to key into their location and movement patterns.
+As of early August, hunters are reporting multiple bear sightings during their hunts.